ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 # Genome assembly

 ## An overview of Genome Assembly
  Once we have the "clean" Nanopore reads, we are ready to assemble those reads into contiguous sequences (contigs).
 There are many tools which deploy different algorithms to assemble genomes with nanopore reads.
-Due to the nature of the Long-Read sequencing technologies, the pipeline for assembling error-prone Nanopore reads incorporate error correction to facilitate identifying ovelapping reads and improve assembly.
+Due to the nature of the Long-Read sequencing technologies, the pipeline for assembling error-prone Nanopore reads incorporate error correction to facilitate identifying overlapping reads and improve assembly.

 ### Genome assembly using SMARTdenovo
 We will assemble the draft assembly using *de novo* assembler for our Nanopore reads.
 This software does not include error correction steps.
 SMARTdenovo deploys overlap-layout-consensus (OLC) algorithm.

-> ## Overlap-Layout-Consensus (OLC) algorith
+> ## Overlap-Layout-Consensus (OLC) algorithm
 > An assembly methods finds overlaps among all the reads, and then build the overlap graph to sort into the contigs.
-Align those contigs to make a concensus sequence.
+Align those contigs to make a consensus sequence.
 > <img src="{{site.baseSite}}/fig/OLC.svg" align="center" width="400">
 {: .tips}